AJMansfield/Intelligence-Core-Public/kttu.md

 # Characters

+## Kai
+human male, age 17.5 earth years.
+Grew up on Earth, in Canada.
+Joined Canadian military, space force, right out of high school.

+Deep space deployment around Jupiter.
+Recieves an order (doesn't really matter what it was now) and moved to engage hyperdrive.
+Knocked off-axis at the last moment by {something}, can't correct quickly enough to avoid going interstellar.
+Able to transmit goodbyes, but that's about it.

+Offgassing slowly during the four-week transit that took twenty-eight years on Earth.
+Burn out hyperdrive course correcting to even make the intercept to this star.
+Salvage the craft's hydroponics and stuff into the deorbit capsule, hope for the best landing.

+Left assault weapons on the rover, not wanting to risk having any 'issues' with local authorities.

 ## Morgan
-kender female, age 19.1 earth years. knows business/money, eventual clan comptroller role.
+kender female, age 19.1 earth years.
+Grew up harvesting some kind of ocean-growing textile, got fed up. knows business/money, haggling, book-keeping. eventual clan comptroller role.

 ## Jerry
-kender male, age 18.7 earth years. farmer by trade, in the sense that he is very engineer-y problem-solve-y
+kender male, age 18.7 earth years.
+Farmer by trade, in the sense that he is very engineer-y problem-solve-y.

 ## Nydia
-kender female, age 19.6 earth years. agriculture background. child rearing? most likely to shank you.
+kender female, age 19.6 earth years. agriculture background. born in a client city to one of the main urban centers. had gone through combat training to hopefully join the city militia, but then the city got upturned by a coup and she was forced to flee. cooled off from the whole military thing a bit too, now that she'd seen the other side. def most likely to shank you. eventual 'mamma bear' role.

 ## Eli
 kender female, age 19.8 earth years.